KasparEtter/ef1p/pages/email/email.md

 the server's certificate depending on the certificate usage of the server's `TLSA` record.
 As you can see in the table below, clients ignore all information from the server's certificate except the SubjectPublicKeyInfo in the case of DANE-EE.
-In particular, the certificate can be issued for any name and the certificate is accepted even if it has expired.
+In particular, the certificate can be issued for any name, and the certificate is accepted even if it has expired.
 Since the certificate belongs to the end entity itself, it doesn't have to have a valid certificate chain.
-In the case of the other certificate usages, certification constraints such as [maximum path length](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9) and [name space restrictions](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.10) have to be verified.
+In the case of the other certificate usages, certification constraints, such as [maximum path length](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9) and [namespace restrictions](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.10), have to be verified.
 If a server hosts the service for different customers under several domain names, it should support the TLS extension [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) in order to return the right certificate chain to each client.